 - Plan D, E, F: Be a dating coach / matchmaker / online marketer of find-love-get-unsingle-self-study educational products … come on, snake eyes! — And.
 Failing.

 Shut uuuup!!!!!
 Big G got a plan for me!!!
 (Not sure if #5 is His idea or mine, but we shall see, my friends, we shall see.)

 Stay tuned for Plan G! 😉

 p.s.
 God is good.
 I ate all those goodies — in total last week: a dozen peanut butter cookies, a family-sized bag of Kettle Chips, a large slice of store-bought strawberry cheesecake, a breve latte and some chocolate nut bark — and didn’t gain any weight.
-God introduced me to Thrive, my friends, Thrive.
+God introduced me to this amazing supplement system, my friends.
 Just sayin’.